AhmedElsayed94/panopticon/README.md

 @POST("event-log/")

 ```
-Takes "auth_key" in header and the follwing json in body
+Takes "auth_key" in header and the following json in body

 ```
 {